shopgate/ext-shopify-user/README.md

 An extension for the Shopgate Connect platform that synchronizes user interactions with a Shopify store.

+## Dependencies
+* [auth-facebook](https://github.com/shopgate/ext-auth-facebook) - Needs to be installed alongside as it provides auth validation

 ## Changelog

 See [CHANGELOG.md](CHANGELOG.md) file for more information.